mateusspott/mateusspott/README.md

 - 👋 Hi, I’m Mateus Leonardo.
 - 👀 I’m interested in technology, anime, and games.
-- 💼 I'm a front-end developer at SPOTT.
+- 💼 I'm a front-end developer at Spott.
 - 💞️ I'm looking to collaborate on exciting tech projects or connect with fellow tech enthusiasts.
 - 📫 How to reach me: mateus@spott.eco